Since the introduction of GDPR back in May, you may have heard the term “Chain of Custody” being used in the workplace, as well as on the news.

 Why is destruction such an important element in the Chain of Custody?

-Destruction of data is fundamental for organisations, because without responsible and timely destruction, an organisation puts itself and the data of its clients at risk.
+Destruction of data is fundamental for organisations.
+Without responsible and timely destruction, an organisation puts itself and the data of its clients at risk.
 Not only is there the financial risk of incurring a GDPR penalty notice, there is also a huge risk of that sensitive information falling into the wrong hands.

 Clients expect organisations to proactively protect their confidential information, and businesses can lose loyal customers by not doing so.
 Identity theft and security breaches regularly make headlines, which can be hugely damaging to the reputation of an organisation.

-An increasing trend amongst fraudsters is an activity often referred to as ‘bin raiding’.
+A growing trend amongst fraudsters is the act of ‘bin raiding’.
 This is exactly what it says on the tin.
-Data thieves will go through dustbins and recycling bins and steal documents, electronic devices, memory sticks and more.
-Even if hard drives are wiped, old information can still be retrieved, and this poses a catastrophic risk to any sensitive data that was once stored on these devices.
-This puts even more pressure on businesses to make sure the data is not only safely stored, but that the Chain of Custody also includes safe destruction.
+Data thieves will go through bins and steal documents, electronic devices, memory sticks and more.
+Fraudsters can retrieve information from hard drives even after wiping the data.
+This poses a catastrophic risk to any sensitive data that was once stored on these devices.
+Businesses must be sure to store data safely and destroy it safely too.

-If you think your organisation could benefit from the added security of outsourcing safe destruction of sensitive data, here at Shred Station, we are fully accredited.
+If you think your organisation could benefit from the added security of outsourcing your data destruction, we can help.
+Shred Station has a long list of accreditations.
 We offer two main shredding services, onsite and offsite.
-Onsite data is destroyed immediately, meaning a smaller Chain of Custody than our offsite destruction, but both methods are completely secure.
-We are able to offer a proof of destruction certificate for your Chain of Custody records, and this goes for everything from paper to electronics.
+With our onsite service, we destroy data straight away.
+This means a smaller Chain of Custody than our offsite destruction, but both methods are fully secure.
+We will provide a certificate of destruction for your Chain of Custody records.
+This goes for everything from paper to electronics.

 Sign up to our newsletter here to be alerted about brand new articles, data protection advice, and news about Shred Station.